Anxiety and related disorders

 Clinical depression (also known as major depression) occurs when the symptoms interfere with daily life.
-This is a serious condition and in extreme cases this can lead to suicidal thoughts.
+This is a serious condition and in extreme cases, this can lead to suicidal thoughts.

-As well as clinical depression, there are other forms, including:
+Depression is a growing problem, with cases up to five times higher between 2005 - 2015.4 As well as clinical depression, there are other forms, including:

 - postnatal depression